TritonDataCenter/rfd/rfd/0113/README.md

 Other options:

-1. **Create a duplicate copy of the image (and its non-admin-owned origin images) with a new UUID** and assign *that* image to the new account owner.
+1. **Create a clone of the image (and its non-admin-owned origin images) with a new UUID** and assign *that* image to the new account owner.
 2. Create a new image that flattens any incremental origin layers of the origin image, and assign *that* image to the new account owner.